JFincher42/ShapeLab/README.md

 1. In your Program class, add a new instance variable of type Canvas.
 2. Initialize the Canvas variable in the `Program.setup()` method.
     * When you do so, comment out the existing call to `noLoop()` you find there.
+3. Comment out the first five (5) lines of the `Program.draw()` method, and uncomment the last line, as indicated in the method.
-3. Answer the following questions and post them to a OneNote page called "Lab 4 - Activity 3":
+4. Answer the following questions and post them to a OneNote page called "Lab 4 - Activity 3":
     * List all instance variables of your Canvas field (just the names).
     * What is the value of `r.x` after the first call to `animate()` completes?
     * Roughly how many times will `animate()` have been called after 3 seconds have elapsed?